AareonJackson/Slot-Machine-Game/README.md

 ## Project Overview

-This repository contains a full-featured Las Vegas-style slot machine game built primarily with C++.
-The game delivers an authentic casino experience with realistic mechanics, engaging graphics, and immersive sound effects.
+This repository will contain a full-featured Las Vegas-style slot machine game built primarily with C++.
+The game will deliver an authentic casino experience with realistic mechanics, engaging graphics, and immersive sound effects.
 (In-Progress)

+Recent Screenshot:

 ## Features